kurono73/CV_Auto_Track/README.md

 - Unmasked people, vehicles, or other moving objects
 - Reflections, transparent surfaces, repeated patterns, water, smoke, foliage, or sky
 - Very low-texture walls or flat surfaces
-- Codecs that Blender can read but OpenCV cannot read reliably

 ## Current Workflow

-1. Open footage in Blender's Movie Clip Editor and set the footage settings as usual.
+1. Open footage in Blender's **Movie Clip Editor** and configure the clip settings as usual.
-2. Open the Toolbar tab named `CV  Auto Track`.
+2. Open the `CV Auto Track`panel from the Toolbar.
 3. Choose a tracking preset such as `Fast`, `Dynamic`, or `High Motion`.
-4. Optional: open `Solve Setup` to review keyframes, tripod motion, focal length, distortion refine options, and Full Auto refine passes.
+4. *(Optional)* Open `Solve Setup` to review keyframes, tripod motion, focal length, distortion refinement, and Full Auto refine passes.
-5. Optional: enable `Use Mask` to avoid moving objects or tracking-forbidden areas.
+5. *(Optional)* Enable `Use Mask` to exclude moving objects or tracking-forbidden areas.
-6. Adjust `Density` only when you want fewer or more generated markers.
+6. *(Optional)* Adjust `Density` only if you want fewer or more generated markers.
-7. Click `Run Auto Track`.
+7. Click **`Run Auto Track`**.
+8. Review the generated tracks and camera solve.
+9. If necessary, remove poor tracks manually, adjust the solve, or add additional manual tracks using Blender's standard tracking workflow.
-8. Review the result.
-If needed, run `Solve` or `Solve & Refine` again after adjustment.
+10. Run `Solve` or `Solve & Refine` again after any adjustments.

 For a track-only pass without solving, use `Generate Tracks`.

+>- The `Filter` system removes many unreliable tracks, but does not filter by reprojection error because it depends on the camera solve.
+Even with a low overall solve error, tracks above 2.0 px may still require attention.
+Check the Dope Sheet and remove problematic tracks manually, or use Blender's standard `Solve > Clean Up` tools to filter high-error tracks when needed.
+>- Running `Generate Tracks` first allows you to visually remove tracks on moving objects or other problematic tracks before solving, which can improve tracking quality and skip the need for masking.
+>- **CV Auto Track is designed to work together with Blender's standard tracking tools.** Add manual tracks whenever needed and continue with Blender's normal tracking workflow to improve difficult shots.
+>- **Proxy Fallback:** For footage formats not supported by OpenCV, such as OpenEXR, CV Auto Track automatically creates and uses a Blender 100% proxy, or reuses an existing one.
+If an existing proxy is used, a high `Quality` setting is recommended to avoid reducing tracking accuracy.
+>- **Protected Tracks:** Selected tracks are excluded from the `Solve & Refine` filtering process, allowing important tracks to be preserved.

 ## Main Commands